 Every good presentation has a clear structure with an effective hook, line, and sinker.
 Take inspiration from Cliff Atkinson’s best-selling book and drop the bullet points.
 Focus on your first five slides to draw in prospects.

 Your pitch deck is a story waiting to be told.
 Make sure it’s worth every minute of your audience’s time.
 Keep in mind that your job doesn’t end in hooking your audience—it’s still a long stretch from there.
-Your first five slides are only the beginning of your winning pitch.
+Your first five slides are only the beginning of your winning pitch deck.

 Atkinson, Cliff.
 “The First Five Slides.”
 Beyond Bullet Points.
 March 17, 2005. www.beyondbulletpoints.com/the-first-five-slides